 Since many customers review a business’ social media accounts, website, online reviews, and even history in terms of causes they support, it’s important to establish these guidelines with anyone in a public-facing role.
 Further, by working under established guidelines, it’s easier to present a cohesive view of your business, down to the color palette and language used in branding materials.

 Brand awareness is not only a matter of getting your business in front of the people who may benefit from it, but also ensuring the visual and ethical aspects are memorable and appealing to those same people.
 If they do not purchase at the initial impression, having a strong image can help them to remember you and your services at a different time, which makes them more likely to return.

 Get Your Logo Out There

 While there is a huge market for online storefronts, expanding that visibility into physical media can grab the attention of customers who may not have otherwise stumbled upon your business.
-Investing in low-cost, high-impact marketing materials like like stickers, labels or decals can have an outsized return when used well.
+Investing in low-cost, high-impact marketing materials like like company logo stickers, labels, hang tag stickers, or customized decals can have an outsized return when used well.
 You can also go with more traditional channels including sponsorships or paying for ad space.

 Use Social Media

 In addition to hands-on media like labels and decals, social media campaigns can be imperative to establishing brand recognition and awareness, especially for new businesses.
 This is especially important when considering that 37% of consumers claim they first discovered a product or service via social media.

 However, social media should be approached with intention and strategic planning, because not every potential customer base is going to be active on every social media platform.